salesforcecli/plugin-orchestrator/messages/appframework.delete.template.md

 # description

+Delete an AppFramework template from your org.
+This command provides several options for handling applications that were created from the template.

-Deletes an existing template.
-By default, apps created from this template will remain but will no longer be linked to the template.
-Use --force-delete to delete both the template and all apps created from it.
-Use --decouple to keep the apps but remove their link to the template.
+By default, when you delete a template, any applications created from it remain in your org but lose their association with the template.
+You can also choose to force delete both the template and all associated applications, or decouple applications before deletion to ensure they continue functioning independently.

+This is a destructive operation that cannot be undone.
+The command will prompt for confirmation unless you use the --no-prompt flag.
+Consider carefully which deletion strategy best fits your needs before proceeding.

+You must have AppFramework enabled in your org and appropriate permissions to delete templates.
+You can only delete templates that exist in the target org.

+# examples

+- Delete a template by ID (keeps associated apps):

+  <%= config.bin %> <%= command.id %> --target-org myOrg --template-id 0XtB000000001aXYAQ

+- Delete a template by name with confirmation prompt:

+  <%= config.bin %> <%= command.id %> --target-org myOrg --template-name "My Template"

+- Force delete template and all apps created from it:

+  <%= config.bin %> <%= command.id %> --target-org myOrg --template-id 0XtB000000001aXYAQ --force-delete

+- Delete template without confirmation prompt:

+  <%= config.bin %> <%= command.id %> --target-org myOrg --template-id 0XtB000000001aXYAQ --no-prompt

+- Decouple apps before deleting template:

+  <%= config.bin %> <%= command.id %> --target-org myOrg --template-name "Sales Template" --decouple

+- Delete template in specific org with API version:

+  <%= config.bin %> <%= command.id %> --target-org mySandbox --template-id 0XtB000000001aXYAQ --api-version 60.0

 # flags.target-org.summary

-Login username or alias for the target org
+Login username or alias for the target org.

 # flags.target-org.description

 The target org to connect to for deleting the template.
+This org must have AppFramework enabled and you must have appropriate permissions to delete templates.
+The template must exist in this org.

 # flags.api-version.summary

-Override the api version used for api requests
+Override the API version used for API requests.

 # flags.api-version.description

-Override the api version used for api requests to the app framework.
+Override the API version used for API requests to the AppFramework.
+Use this flag to specify a particular API version when the default version doesn't work with your org's AppFramework configuration.

 # flags.template-id.summary

-ID of the template to delete
+ID of the template to delete.

 # flags.template-id.description

 The unique identifier of the template to delete.
+Template IDs are guaranteed to be unique within an org.
+Use this flag when you know the template's ID, which you can get from "sf orchestrator template list" command.
+Either --template-id or --template-name is required.

 # flags.template-name.summary

-Name of the template to delete
+Name of the template to delete.

 # flags.template-name.description

 The name of the template to delete.
-Use this if you don't know the template ID.
+Template names should be unique within an org.
+Use this flag when you know the template's name but not its ID.
+If the name contains spaces, enclose it in quotes.
+Either --template-id or --template-name is required.

 # flags.force-delete.summary

-Force delete the template and all apps created from it
+Force delete the template and all apps created from it.

 # flags.force-delete.description

-When set, all apps created from this template will also be deleted.
-Otherwise, the apps will remain but will no longer be linked to any template.
+When set, all applications created from this template will also be deleted.
+This is a destructive operation that cannot be undone.
+Use with caution as it will permanently remove both the template and all associated applications from your org.

 # flags.decouple.summary

-Decouple apps from this template before deleting it
+Decouple apps from this template before deleting it.

 # flags.decouple.description

-When set, apps created from this template will have their link to the template removed before the template is deleted.
-This allows the apps to exist independently after the template is gone.
+When set, applications created from this template will have their association with the template removed before the template is deleted.
+This ensures applications continue to function independently after the template is gone.
+Use this option when you want to preserve applications while removing the template.

 # flags.no-prompt.summary

-Do not prompt for confirmation
+Do not prompt for confirmation.

 # flags.no-prompt.description

 Skip the confirmation prompt before deleting the template.
+Use this flag carefully, especially in scripts or automation, as template deletion cannot be undone.
+This flag is useful for CI/CD pipelines and automated processes.

 # fetchingTemplate